NumericalMax/Linear-Regression/README.md

 # LinearRegression

 Linear regression is a frequent used method in the field of machine learning, specifically for tasks that require a continous output.
-Hence, for a given datamatrix X (rows represent samples / columns represent features) we try to find a line that fits the data reasonable well.
+Hence, for a given datamatrix X (rows represent samples / columns represent features) we try to find a line that fits the given data reasonable well.
 Consider the following point distribution:

 ![alt text](https://github.com/NumericalMax/LinearRegression/blob/master/images/rawData.png)